kubernetes/website/content/en/docs/contribute/style/write-new-topic.md

 ## Placing your topic in the table of contents

-The table of contents is built dynamicaly using the directory structure of the documentation source.
+The table of contents is built dynamically using the directory structure of the documentation source.
 The top-level directories under `/content/en/docs/` create top-level navigation, and subdirectories each have entries in the table of contents.